Code 4 150mm x 3m (6inch) Roofing Lead Roll

 You’ll be happy to know that Code 4 lead flashing prices have not gone up since the construction has been upgraded.
 A widespread classic choice, the Code 4 Lead Roll has a long history in the industry because it is very easy to extract, work with, and smelt.

 Associated Lead Mills is a leading distributor of rolled lead in the UK construction market.
 Their ancillary products are supported by the Lead Sheet Association and also carry the LSA approved label.
-ALM’s comprehensive range is fully recyclable and the advantages are enormous when compared to other materials offered for similar use.
+ALM’s comprehensive range is fully recyclable and the advantages of using a roll of lead are enormous when compared to other materials offered for similar use.
 A highly malleable material, correctly installed lead sheets will expand and contract with the building as time passes enabling it to maximise its resistance to temperature fluctuations.